JellyRollJunior/chiikawa-i-spy/README.md

 -   Extract notification to main level -> show errors in notification
     -   StartPage
-        -   add a delete notification button to notification
         -   create option to render disappearing notification & persistent notification
         -   move notifications to gameImage
 -   image storage on supabase